 - retinopathy of prematurity, a problem with the eye's retina

 - sepsis infections that babies can get before, during, or after birth

 Preemies often need special care after leaving the NICU, sometimes in a high-risk newborn clinic or early intervention program.
 Depending on their health, they may need care from specialists, such as doctors who treat problems with the brain and nervous system (neurologists), eyes (ophthalmologists), and lungs (pulmonologists).

-Preemies will also need to go to all doctor visits, including well-child checkups, get vaccines that all babies need to stay healthy, and have routine hearing and eye exams.
-As your baby grows, doctors will check:
+Preemies must go to all doctor visits (including well-child checkups), get the vaccines that all babies need to stay healthy, and have routine hearing and eye exams.
+As your little one grows, doctors will check your baby's:

 Caring for a preemie can be more demanding than caring for a full-term baby.